cosmos/ibc/spec/app/ics-021-nft-transfer/README.md

 ## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for the transfer of non-fungible tokens over an IBC channel between two modules on separate chains.
 The state machine logic presented allows for safe multi-chain `classId` handling with permissionless channel opening.
-This logic constitutes a "non-fungible token transfer bridge module", interfacing between the IBC routing module and an existing asset tracking module on the host state machine.
+This logic constitutes a "non-fungible token transfer bridge module", interfacing between the IBC routing module and an existing asset tracking module on the host state machine, which could be either a Cosmos-style "native" module or a smart contract running in a virtual machine.

 ### Motivation